OctopusDeploy/blog/blog/2021-07/integrated-docker-registry/index.md

 ## Hosting Dockerfiles directly

-Octopus will be expanded to host special packages that contain a `Dockerfile` file and define dependencies to additional external packages.
+Octopus will be expanded to host specialized packages that contain a `Dockerfile` file and define dependencies to additional external packages.
 These will be called **Source Docker Images** (SDIs).

-Any step that can reference a docker image file as part of its deployment can now also reference an SDI.
-During package acquisition, Octopus will peform the following steps:
+Any step that can reference a Docker image file as part of its deployment can now also reference an SDI.
+During package acquisition, Octopus will perform the following steps:

 1. Extract the SDI along with any additional packages it references.
 2. Perform file modifications with traditional features such as **Structured Configuration Variables**, **Substitute Variables in Templates**, **.NET Configuration Variables**, and **.NET Configuration Transforms**.
 3. Run `docker build`, and push the resulting image to the built-in Docker registry with a deployment specific tag like `1.2.0-deployments-75`.
-4. The step referencing the SDI is then passed the image reference of `octopusserver:8080/mywebapp:1.2.0-deployments-75`.
+4. The step referencing the SDI is then passed the image reference of `octopusserver:8080/spaces-1/mywebapp:1.2.0-deployments-75`.

 ## Benefits of the new features